asaquzzaman/customer-relation/readme.txt

 == Description ==

-It's a simple plugin for post the customer information.
+It's a simple plugin for listing the customer information.
 Only the admin can change the check the customer information from admin panel dsashboard.
 This plugin is also compatible with multisite.

 == Installation ==